Gmail setup for advanced custom signatures

 There are plenty of Gmail signature setup guides available online.
 But when you are creating finished, HTML-coded email signatures with all of the styles, hacks, and tweaks which make it look the same in most email-clients, a simple Gmail setup tutorial is not going to cut it.

 What happens in Gmail (and many other email clients) when you paste the signature into the signature box, is that things are changed at the code level.
 While Gmail is awesome in that it keeps a good visual representation of the signature you created, some of the details and extra features are lost.

 Here at Texas Creative, we go the extra mile to create custom email signatures, fully-coded with tweaks and adjustments so that the signature retains its intended design in all popular email clients.
 For example, to force links in the designed signature to not be displayed as highlighted in blue with underline in mobile or Outlook email clients, we add specific code in each link to prevent the default, thus retaining the nicer styling despite the fact that they are links.
-But when pasting directly into the Gmail editor, all that extra code gets filtered out, so without an option in the editor to enter raw code, it’s very difficult to implement those tweaks.
+But when pasting directly into the Gmail editor, all that extra code gets filtered out, so without an option in the editor to enter the raw code, it's very difficult to implement those tweaks.
 Not being willing to settle for what’s given by Gmail, I discovered a way to work around the editor and load raw code into the signature box.

-Formal warning - this is not for the faint at heart… as we are basically hacking the way Gmail loads the signature to the system.
+Formal warning - this is not for the faint of heart… as we are basically hacking the way Gmail loads the signature to the system.
 It may require a few tries to get it to load right.
 Also, some basic knowledge of HTML code will be really helpful.

 Go to your Gmail Settings.
-Top-right gear icon button then select “settings” from the drop-down.
+Top-right gear icon button, then select “settings” from the drop-down.